sandmuel/necs/README.md

 # NECS
-NECS (Not Entity Component System) is a crate aiming to strike a good balance between ECS and traditional object management.
+NECS (Not Entity Component System) is a crate aiming to strike a good balance between ECS patterns and traditional object management.

 ## Features